 Don’t sweat the little stuff

 Sh*t happens.
 Things break.
 Plans go wrong.
-That is life.
+Read these famous quotes on lifehacks about heartbreak and you’d know that that’s life.
 I have learned that most things can be fixed with a little thinking, some luck, and maybe a little cash.

 I often get asked how I travel so much.
 The simple answer is I don’t wait to book a ticket.
 I decide I am going to go somewhere and I book my flight.
 I might make a phone call to see if someone can go with me and ill adjust my dates a bit but there is no perfect time for travel.
 If you wait for the perfect moment then you will never go anywhere.